 Every Commoner has some rights to a varying degree depending on the size of the landholding.

 Right to vote – All commoners have a right to vote for the commoner conservators, but they must register with the Clerk first.
 Only one person in the household can vote and must complete the Commoners Voting Form.

 Estovers is the right to cut wood.
 This is done over the winter months and is managed by the Ranger team in line with the woodland management plan.
-To apply for your estover entitlement, complete and return the form:
+Application forms for estovers will be available in the autumn.

 Grazing – commoners wishing to graze animals on the Forest should contact us at [email protected]